 AL / VL / OL Induction

-The Education Innovation Team will be hosting drop in sessions for those involved in teaching who are none-traditional teaching contracts.
+The Digital Education Team will be hosting drop in sessions for those involved in teaching who are non-traditional teaching contracts.
 These sessions will signpost some resources, give people a chance to ask questions and go through the core toolset with colleagues.
 This is not a skills session.

-To express an interest in attending a forthcoming session please email Ghizzi Dunlop .
+To express an interest in attending a session please email Ghizzi Dunlop.